Naneghat Cave – Moonlight Trek

 • Malshej GhatJunnar, Pune

 Naneghat is a mountain pass in the Western Ghats range near Junnar in the Pune district of Maharashtra, India.
-The pass was extensively used as a trade route between Kalyan and Junnar.
-This was the most important trade route, as it connected the harbour of Sopara and Kalyan directly to Junnar and Paithan.
+During the Satavahana period, the Naneghat pass was extensively used as a trade route between Kalyan and Junnar.
+It was the most important trade route, as it connected the ports of Sopara and Kalyan directly to Junnar and Paithan.

 The name “Nane” means “coin” and “Ghat” means “pass”.
 The name is given because this path was used as a tollbooth to collect tolls from traders crossing the hills.
 This is a pass, which once in history, enjoyed prime importance.
 At Naneghat, the inscriptions, the steps, the rock-cut rest houses, and the cisterns that date as far back as the 1st century B.C., prove that this route was frequently used.